jmmastey/slack_message/README.md

 * more of BlockKit's options
 * any interactive elements at all (I don't understand them yet)
 * more interesting return types for your message
+* some way to specify default channel for a given profile (and omit param to post_to)
+* richer text formatting (ul is currently a hack)

 Contributing
 ------------